If you are saying “I’m not good at anything” or “I’m not good enough” then there are 2 possibilities:

 Weak people lack the self-discipline to change the things that they have full control over.
 They waste their time and money in their endless search for quick fixes.
 They are the targets of the crooks who happily exploit their weakness.
 “Pop a pill and lose weight”, “get rich quick with this easy to implement scheme”, “get six pack abs with this exercise machine by only training 5 minutes a day” and so on.
 Who needs self-discipline and responsibility when there’s a quick fix for everything?
 Disciplined, responsible people must be stupid as they are unnecessarily enduring boredom and hardship.

-Stop being entitled and start assuming responsibility for the things that you can change and forget about the things you can’t change.
+Stop being entitled and start taking responsibility for the things that you can change and forget about the things you can’t change.
 Get rid of the victim mentality and adopt a victor mentality.
 Don’t rationalize your shortcomings if it’s in your power to overcome them.
 There are people who had it worse than you but that didn’t deter them from becoming massively successful.

 Stop making excuses.
 If you are fat then lose weight.
 If you are skinny fat then build muscle.
 If you are unattractive then make yourself attractive.
 If you are poor then build the necessary skills to make money.
 Make the most of the hand you are dealt.
 Doing something and failing is better than doing nothing and living a life filled with what if’s.
 Failure is a great but selective teacher who only accepts the brave students who dare to fail.
 Fail enough times and you will eventually succeed.